Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Penalized Illness-Death Model Framework

 \subsection{Illness-Death Model Specification}

-For a given, user-specified time scale, let $T_1$ and $T_2$ denote the times to the non-terminal and terminal events, respectively.
+Let $T_1$ and $T_2$ denote the times to the non-terminal and terminal events, respectively.
 As outlined in \citet{xu2010statistical}, the illness-death model characterizes the joint distribution of $\bT=(T_1,T_2)$ by three hazard functions: a cause-specific hazard for the non-terminal event; a cause-specific hazard for the terminal event in the absence of the non-terminal event; and, a hazard for the terminal event conditional on $T_1=t_{1}$.
-These three hazards can be structured as a function of covariates, denoted $\bX$, and an individual-specific random frailty, denoted $\gamma$, to add flexibility in the dependence structure between $T_1$ and $T_2$.
-We formally define the three conditional hazards as:
+These three hazards can be structured as a function of covariates, denoted $\bX$, and an individual-specific random frailty, denoted $\gamma$, to add flexibility in the dependence structure between $T_1$ and $T_2$, as follows:

 where $\bX_1$, $\bX_2$, and $\bX_3$ are each subsets of $\bX$.
 Practically, in order to make progress, one must specify some form of structure regarding the dependence of each hazard on $\bX$ and $\gamma$.
 In this paper we focus on the class of multiplicative-hazard regression models, of the form: